hetya/Override/level02/README.md

 0x7fffffffe500 (nil) 0x25 0x2a2a2a2a2a2a2a2a 0x2a2a2a2a2a2a2a2a 0x7fffffffe6f8 0x1f7ff9a08 0x7025207025207025 0x2520702520702520 0x2070252070252070 0x7025207025207025 0x2520702520702520 0x2070252070252070 0x7025207025207025 0x2520702520702520 0x2070252070252070 0x7025207025207025 0x2520702520702520 0x2070252070252070 0x100207025 (nil) 0x756e505234376848 0x45414a3561733951 0x377a7143574e6758 0x354a35686e475873 0x48336750664b394d (nil) 0x7025207025207025 0x2520702520702520 0x2070252070252070 0x7025207025207025 0x2520702520702520 0x2070252070252070  does not have access!
 ```

-we can see 5 pointers
+We can see five pointers:

 0x756e505234376848 0x45414a3561733951 0x377a7143574e6758 0x354a35686e475873 0x48336750664b394d

-we convert this on ascii : unPR47hHEAJ5as9Q7zqCWNgX5J5hnGXsH3gPfK9M
+Converting these to ASCII gives us: unPR47hHEAJ5as9Q7zqCWNgX5J5hnGXsH3gPfK9M.

 ```
 level02@OverRide:~$ ./level02